 Under the Sarsang PSC, the contractors' entitlement of crude oil is sold entirely to the KRG at the delivery point agreed to in the sales contract.
 The transaction price is defined per the contract and the consideration for deliveries in a given month is specifically allocated to the delivery of crude oil in that month.
-The Company recognizes revenue at the delivery point, when the KRG obtains control of the product and its performance obligation is satisfied.
+The Company recognizes revenue at the delivery point, when the KRG obtains control of the product, and its performance obligation is satisfied.

 The Company records revenue in the month production is delivered to the KRG based upon actual production deliveries and known pricing.
-As such, for the years ended December 31, 2021 and 2020, there was no revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods.
+As such, for the years ended December 31, 2022 and 2021, there was no revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods.

 Performance obligations under the Company's contract are typically satisfied at a point-in-time through delivery of each unit (barrel) of oil.
 Once performance obligations have been satisfied, payment is considered unconditional.
 Accordingly, the Company's contracts do not give rise to contract assets or liabilities.
-There is no significant financing component to the Company's revenue contract as payment is typically received within thirty to sixty days following delivery.
+There is no significant financing component to the Company's revenue contract.